Theory of Evolution development Charles Darwin - Alfred Russel Wallace and Malthus' Essay on Population

 true with a vengeance that I shd. be forestalled.
 You said this when I explained to you here very

-briefly my views of “Natural Selection” depending on the Struggle for existence.— I never saw a more striking coincidence. if Wallace had my manuscript sketch written out in 1842 he could not have
+briefly my views of "Natural Selection" depending on the Struggle for existence.- I never saw a more striking coincidence.
+If Wallace

 made a better short abstract!
 Even his terms now stand as Heads of my Chapters.